-The total of all eligible expenditures (Line 66) and estimated balance of your capital reserve fund (Line 67) is calculated automatically.
+The grand total of all eligible expenditures (Line 130) and estimated balance of your capital reserve fund (Line 131) are calculated automatically.
 If you have a negative balance in your capital reserve fund, you need to look at your capital replacement needs carefully and prepare a capital reserve plan in order to know how much money is needed in your capital reserve fund, the right amount of money to add to the reserve fund each year, and how soon you will need the money.
+You should also contact the Technical Support Officer at the Housing Division for support.